 MRB - Motivate...Resolve...Believe!

-speaker, workshop presenter, board facilitator, training consultant and author.
-Her
+as a keynote speaker, workshop presenter, board facilitator, training consultant and author.

 Association, the National Council on Aging, St. Clair Community College, the University of Kentucky, United Way, the National